 - Prune the heavier, woody stems every spring.

-- It’s best to replace the plants every 4 to 5 years to ensure the best quality.
+- It’s best to replace the plants every few years so they remain productive.

 - During the first year, harvest lightly to ensure that the plant grows fully.

-- After the first year. be sure to leave a few stalks so that the plant can rejuvenate.
-If fully established, one plant can be harvested up to three times in one season.
+- If fully established, one plant can be harvested up to three times in one season.